aamnah/notes/src/posts/mechanical_keyboard_notes.md

 The T-DAGGER Destroyer comes with detachable OUTEMU blue switches by default (it's a hot swap PCB? =D ).
 Cable is not detachable, wrist rest is

 The T-DAGGER Bora also comes with detachable OUTEMU switches, and the cable is a micro-USB detachable.
 No wrist-rest and no numpad.

+note: make sure the leaaves match, i.e. the yellow gaterons can fit in place of outemu blues..